 Moving to 120 frames per second, the viewing experience gets crisper, eradicating the screen tearing problem.
 Slow-motion shots with fine detailing are often shot on 120 or 240 fps.
 At 120 fps, the input is more responsive than 60 fps, and the best way to notice the difference between 60 fps and 120 fps is by comparing them in quick succession.
 However, running at higher frame rates takes up more resources, and this viewing experience comes with extra cost.
 For most people, after 60 to 100 fps, it becomes harder to notice the difference.
 Moving from 30 fps to 60 fps gives a totally different viewing experience, and anything above hardly shows any difference unless a 3D game is played.

-Relationship between Video Resolution and Frame Rate
+What is the Relationship between Video Resolution and Frame Rate?

 Video Resolution is the amount of data you can fit in a frame (expressed in pixels per inch).
 The more the number of pixels, the higher the resolution.
 While shooting on a smartphone, there are several options to select video frame rate and video resolution.
 For example, 720p HD at 30 fps, 1080p at 30 fps, 1080p at 60fps or 4K at 30 fps.
 Let us take an example and understand how video resolution affects frame rate and vice versa.
+You can read more about SD vs HD in this blog.

 A 16 MP resolution has 4928 x 3264 pixels.
 For a 30 fps refresh rate, 16 million pixels in each frame (30 frames) per second are updated, which takes 1/30 of a second to render a frame.
 This rendering time must not exceed the frame rate.
 Remember, GPU drives the frame rate while the CPU controls the resolution.
 If the GPU works more to render an image, the resolution suffers.
 A complex gaming condition will lower the resolution to display the rendered image correctly.
 Anything above 30 fps is the niche market of gamers and graphic enthusiasts.
 An average viewer may not notice the difference between resolutions like 720p and 1080p.
 But, at higher resolutions like 4K and 8K, the difference between them is easily noticeable.